heptarch/heptarch.github.io/drafts/demon.md

  himself laboriously ascending the granite steps of Cromwell Tower the next morning, curiosity more powerful than the biting lowland cold.

-"Davie" Thomson, an immense, stentorian don who must stoop to enter the classroom, introduces the young "Miss Watson" as an "exceedingly keen pupil of the modern developments".
+Auld "Davie" Thomson, an immense, stentorian don who must stoop to enter the classroom, introduces the young "Miss Watson" as an "exceedingly keen pupil of the modern developments".
 He folds himself into a chair in the front row and tenderly motions her to begin.